cknermann/UPSmonitor/README.md

 ![UPSmonitor Grafana dashboard](media/grafana_dashboard.png)

 I have configured and tested the Node-RED flow and the Grafana dashboard with two APC UPS models,  one "Back-UPS RS 900G" and an older "Back-UPS CS 650", both connected via USB to a Raspberry Pi 3 with Rasbian Buster Lite and Node-RED, InfluxDB and Grafana all locally installed.

+## Prerequisites

+Here I will provide some information about the prerequisites to get things rollin'.

+## Node-RED flow

+The Node-RED flow...

+## Grafana dashboard

+...and the code for the Grafana dashboard will be published soon.